-Perform2Scale is a five year research project designed to develop and evaluate a sustainable approach to scaling up a district-level Management Strengthening Intervention (MSI) in Malawi, Uganda and Ghana.
-Through context analysis and process evaluation, KIT Royal Tropical Institute is helping the scale-up of the MSI to respond to different and changing decentralised contexts across these countries.
+Perform2Scale was a five year research project designed to develop and evaluate a sustainable approach to scaling up a district-level Management Strengthening Intervention (MSI) in Malawi, Uganda, and Ghana.
+Through context analysis and process evaluation, KIT Royal Tropical Institute helped the scale-up of the MSI to respond to different and changing decentralised contexts across these countries.

 Improving the health workforce and service delivery to achieve Universal Health Coverage

 A critical challenge in global health is to achieve Universal Health Coverage (UHC) by 2030.
 This means that worldwide, all individuals and communities can obtain the health services they need without suffering financial hardship.
 An adequate workforce is essential for the achievement of UHC.
-The PERFORM project developed a district MSI using action research cycles aiming to improve the health workforce and service delivery in three African countries (Ghana, Uganda and Tanzania).
+The PERFORM2Scale project developed a district MSI using action research cycles that aimed to improve the health workforce and service delivery in three African countries (Ghana, Uganda and Tanzania).

 How to improve the chances of a successful scale-up?

-KIT, together with the research partners, is responsible for the project’s context analysis and process evaluation.
-The context analysis focuses on understanding the context of each country where scale-up will take place, with a focus on their political economy.
-In particular, we aim to generate a clear understanding of the relevant power relations, including how decisions are made and the people and factors that influence these decision making processes.
+KIT, together with the research partners, was responsible for the project’s context analysis and process evaluation.
+The context analysis focused on understanding the context of each country where scale-up was meant to take place, with a focus on their political economy.
+In particular, we aimed to generate a clear understanding of the relevant power relations, including how decisions are made, and the people and factors that influence these decision-making processes.

-During the process evaluation, we will assess which factors influence the implementation and scale-up of the MSI.
-Overall, the process evaluation will contribute to a better understanding of how scale-up takes place and by what and who this process is influenced.
-This knowledge is not only relevant for the scale-up of the MSI, but also for the scale-up of other, similar interventions.
-By improving the chances of a successful scale-up, we also help to increase access to quality health care and UHC.
+During the process evaluation, we assessed the factors which influenced the implementation and scale-up of the MSI.
+Overall, the process evaluation contributed to a better understanding of how scale-up takes place and by what and who this process is influenced.
+By improving the chances of a successful scale-up, we also helped to increase access to quality health care and UHC.

 Responding to changing and decentralised contexts